ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 tansfer protocols.
 Instead [Password+DUO](#passwordduo) or [SSH Keys](#ssh-keys) will be required.
 Because `Password+DUO` authentication requires a UCR NetID, this access method is only available to UCR users for both `ssh` and file transfer protocols (_e.g._ sFTP or SCP).
-Thus, external users need use the alternative ssh key method.
+Thus, external users need to use the alternative ssh key method.
 To enable ssh key access, the public key needs to be emailed to [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu) (see below for details).
 One exception are web-based services where password-based access doesn't require